phmullins/awesome-macos/readme.md

 * [Easy Find](http://www.devontechnologies.com/products/freeware.html) - Find any file on your Mac.
 * [Flux](https://justgetflux.com/) - Adjusts the screen brightness according to the time of day.
 * [Itsycal](http://www.mowglii.com/itsycal/) - Itsycal is a tiny calendar for your Mac's menu bar.
+* [LaunchRocket](https://github.com/jimbojsb/launchrocket) - PrefPane to manage all your Homebrew-installed services.
 * [LiteIcon](http://www.freemacsoft.net/liteicon/) - LiteIcon is a simple app which allows you to change your system icons.
 * [TotalSpaces2](http://totalspaces.binaryage.com/) - The ultimate grid spaces manager for your Mac.
 * [Zazu](http://zazuapp.org) - A fully extensible and open source launcher for hackers, creators and dabblers.